shobitnair/Teamify-Application/README.md

 >- https://github.com/shobitnair/TeamsClone/commits/main
 >
 Being inclined in doing competitive programming most of my time  , it was a very new for me to enter into software development.
-I had to begin everything from scratch and learn JavaScript and react during the first week.
+I had to begin everything from scratch and learn JavaScript and React during the first week.
 I couldn't initially understand any documentation and I could feel the pressure soaring.
-However , doing one fixed task at a time really worked out in long run.
+However , doing one fixed task at a time really worked out in long run (Using Agile Methodology) .

->My second week was inclined in seting up the minimum features demanded by the program.
-Once it was set , i tested it , took feedback from my mentors and added additional features and made sure it works well without any bugs.
+>My second week was inclined in setting up the minimum features demanded by the program.
+Once it was executed and tested rigourously , I took feedback from my mentors and added additional features and made sure it works well without any bugs before the next phase.

->Although we had limited time , I wanted to  make sure that the application that should be usable in any device.
+>Although we had limited time , I wanted to  make sure that the application should be usable in any device.
 I gave intense care during building the UI/UX features of the application (during 3rd week) and tested the application in mobile , Tablets as well as large screen computers.
 It was very challenging to set up a grid based flexbox system to arrange each components to work perfectly in any device dimension.
+The CSS files are highly customizable and adding a new theme or editing an existing components is now a peice of cake , whether it be resizing it or changing its nature.

 >Deployment was a very new thing for me and it was hard to figure out initially , however everything went smooth once i got hold of how to set up the express server.

 >During the Adopt phase , I was happy that the additional feature was to set up a chat since I already had it.
-However , being able to chat before and after the meet was something I did not set up , neither was I expecting.
+However , being able to chat before and after the meet was something I did not have already set in my application, neither was I expecting.
 My Mentors assisted me greatly with their suggestions during this phase to motivate me to build the feature using Firebase. ( Learned the basics and about handling the database  using the first 2-3 days of Week 4).
+After Learning Firebase and Firestore , I set up a google Authentication system and a Groupchat (Channel) feature which works on and off the video conferencing without affecting its flow.

->All these challenges were less of challenges and more of lessons, lessons to help me have an even better development process in the future so that I can incorporate the customers' requests and requirements easily and efficiently.
+>All these challenges were less of challenges and more of lessons, lessons to help me have an even better development process in the future so that I can incorporate the customers' requests and requirements easily and efficiently in near future.

-## Features to be added in future.
+## Features that can be added in future.

  - Ability to make Host control , to mute other participants.
  - Screen Record the Meeting.